Road maintenance agreement problems

 USDA PRIVATE ROAD/COMMON-USE DRIVEWAY.
 Evidence that use of the private road or common-use driveway is protected by a recorded permanent easement or recorded right-of-way from the property to a public road, and that a provision exists for its continued maintenance.
 USDA RD does not require a private road maintenance agreement rule.
 “Private streets must have a permanently recorded easement or be owned and maintained by a Home Owners Association (HOA).”
 (Reference: USDA Handbook-3555 Chapter 12, 12.7

 Freddie Mac Freddie Mac does not require a separate maintenance agreement.
 However, the property must have “legally” appropriate ingress and egress (meaning that if it’s a private street/road, there is a recorded easement describing the road and where it’s located). • Must be maintained in a manner that generally meets community standards • Comparable sales should have street maintenance similar to the subject property • If not similar, adjustments must be made with an explanation of the differences • Appraiser must also comment on the “marketability” of the property.
 (Resource: Freddie 44.15: Property description and analysis)

-For example, if you’re buying a home close to the public road, you may be able to take responsibility for the portion of the private road from your property to the public right-of-way and trat it as a driveway or maybe having the agreement signed by the majority of the home owners.
+For example, if you’re buying a home close to the public road, you may be able to take responsibility for the portion of the private road from your property to the public right-of-way and treat it as a driveway or maybe having the agreement signed by the majority of the home owners.